- Home

 Other factors that influence metabolism include age, gender, height, muscle mass, and hormonal factors.
 Metabolism naturally slows down with age for various reasons, including reduced activity levels, muscle loss, and ageing of internal body processes.

-But, while some of the factors that affect metabolism, like gender and height, are out of our control, others, such as how active we are, often aren’t.
-Therefore, by making certain lifestyle changes, it’s possible to boost your metabolism.
+But while some factors that affect metabolism, like gender and height, are out of our control, others, such as activity levels, often aren’t.
+Therefore, making certain lifestyle changes can boost your metabolism.

 9 ways to boost your metabolism over 50

-Overall, research has shown that being less active and losing muscle mass have the greatest effect on your metabolism.
+Overall, research has shown that healthy eating habits, exercise, and sleep have the greatest effects on your metabolism.

-For this reason, becoming more active and building muscle are among the most beneficial things you can do to boost your metabolism.
+For this reason, becoming more active and building muscle are among the most beneficial ways to boost your metabolism.

-However, there are plenty of other things that can help too.
+However, there are plenty of other things that can help.
 We’ll cover these below…

-Over time, we lose muscle mass as a result of an age-related process called sarcopenia.
-A reduction in muscle mass can slow down your metabolism because muscle uses a lot more energy at rest than fat.
+Over time, we lose muscle mass as a result of a process called sarcopenia.
+A reduction in muscle mass can slow your metabolism because muscle uses more energy at rest than fat.

-Sarcopenia usually begins around the age of 50 – and after this, it’s estimated that a person’s muscle mass decreases by around 1-2%, and muscle strength at a rate of 1.5-5% each year.
-In fact, research shows that by the age of 80, people have roughly 30% less muscle than when they were 20.
+Sarcopenia usually begins around age 50.
+After this, it’s estimated that a person’s muscle mass decreases by around 15% each decade, and muscle strength at a rate of 12-15%.
+Research shows that by the age of 80, people have around 30% less muscle than when they were 20.

-Strength training offers the usual benefits of exercise, including improved cardiovascular health, but brings an added bonus of building and preserving muscle mass.
-Research has shown that over time, this can boost metabolism and increase the number of calories you burn throughout the day.
+Strength training offers the usual benefits of exercise, including improved cardiovascular health, but brings a bonus of building and preserving muscle mass.
+Research has shown that, over time, this can boost metabolism and increase the number of calories you burn throughout the day.

-Another plus is that strength training can also help to retain muscle and metabolism speed during weight loss (where metabolism usually drops).
-This study, which followed overweight women on a weight loss programme, found those who did strength training throughout retained their muscle mass, metabolism speed, and strength alongside losing weight.
+Another plus is that strength training can help retain muscle and metabolism speed during weight loss (where metabolism usually drops).
+This study, which followed overweight women on a weight-loss programme, found that those who did strength training throughout retained their muscle mass, metabolism speed, and strength alongside losing weight.
 Meanwhile, others lost muscle mass and experienced a drop in metabolism.

-For more information on the importance of strength training, you might want to have a read of our article; The importance of building strength and balance in your 50s and 60s.
+For more information on the importance of strength training, you might like our article: The importance of building strength and balance in your 50s and 60s.

 2. Increase your daily activity levels

-Your daily activity levels have a significant impact on the speed of your metabolism.
-Research shows that, together, exercise and non-exercise activity thermogenesis (NEAT), make up roughly 10-30% of daily calories burned.
+Daily activity significantly impacts metabolism.
+Research shows that, together, exercise and non-exercise activity thermogenesis (NEAT) make up roughly 10-30% of daily calories burned.
 For very active people, this number can stretch as high as 50%.

 According to Age UK, 29% of people aged 65 to 74 are physically inactive.
 This number jumps to 47% for people aged 75 to 84, and 70% for those over 85.

-Incorporating more exercise into your daily routine can make a significant difference in helping to prevent a drop in your metabolism.
-For example, this study of healthy young adults (21-35) and mature adults (50-72) showed that taking part in regular endurance exercise can help to prevent metabolism from slowing down with age.
+Incorporating more exercise into your daily routine can make a significant difference in helping prevent a drop in your metabolism.
+For example, this study of healthy young adults (21-35) and mature adults (50-72) showed that regular endurance exercise helped prevent metabolic rate from slowing with age.
+This research also suggests that age-related metabolic changes can be prevented by maintaining activity levels.

-If you haven’t yet found a form of exercise that you love, why not head over to the fitness and exercise section of our website?
+If you haven’t yet found a form of exercise that you love, why not head over to our fitness and exercise section?
 Here, you’ll find guides on everything from running and cycling to walking football and yoga.

-You might also want to check out the classes available on our Rest Less Events platform, such as Afrofusion dance, Pilates, and Disco Aerobics.
+You might also like to check out the classes available on Rest Less Events, such as dance, Pilates, and disco aerobics.

 Eating temporarily increases metabolism because the body requires energy to digest food and absorb nutrients.
 This is known as the thermic effect of food (TEF).

-Protein causes the largest rise in TEF – and increases metabolic rate by 15-30%, compared with 5-10% for carbohydrates and 0-3% for fats.
+Protein causes the largest rise in TEF – and increases metabolic rate by 15-30%, compared with 5-10% for carbohydrates, and 0-3% for fats.
 Interestingly, studies have found that consuming 25-30% of your calories from protein can help you burn an extra 80-100 calories per day.
+This review of several clinical trials supports the evidence that consuming more protein can reduce body weight while preserving fat-free mass.

-Eating more protein can also help to reduce the drop in metabolism linked with weight loss, and is essential in fighting sarcopenia because it plays an important role in preserving muscle.
+Eating more protein can also help reduce the drop in metabolism and fat-free mass linked with weight loss, and is essential in fighting sarcopenia because it plays an important role in preserving muscle.

 4. Fix your sleep schedule